 Dual agency is another possibility.
 If the listing agent ends up finding the buyer and representing both then they receive the full commission.

 Finally, the commission split between agent and broker.
 The broker will receive the proceeds from a sale, then pay the agent their cut.
 The agreed upon commission split can differ from agent to agent even within the same brokerage.
 New agents may receive a 50/50 split while seasoned agents can get upwards of 70/30 or 80/20.

 There are also two other possible commission scenarios.
 You may pay a monthly broker fee and keep 100% of the commission.
 The broker may also offer a sliding scale commission split.
 In this case, the commission starts low around 40/50 or 50/50 and becomes more advantageous the more you sell.

 Be aware there could also be additional broker fees per sale, month or year.

 Last but not least is the tax factor.
 California is notorious for having high taxes, and the broker isn’t deducting anything when they pay an agent their share of the commission.
 That means the agent must subtract taxes each time they receive a commission check.

-As an independent contractor, real estate agents must pay the IRS estimated taxes every quarter.
+As independent contractors, real estate agents must pay the IRS estimated taxes every quarter.
 The estimated taxes include income tax and the self-employment tax, which covers Medicare and Social Security taxes.
 You’ll need to reference the latest tax brackets to determine how much should be paid each quarter.

 California also has a state income tax.
 California has 10 income tax brackets - the most in the country.
-Unfortunately, the state is also known for having the highest state income tax bracket at 13.3%.
-But that only applies to income over $1 million.
+Unfortunately, the state is also known for having the highest state income tax bracket at 12.3%.
+But that only applies to individual income over $625,370 or married-filing-jointly income over $1,250,739.
 California agents and brokers will pay anywhere between 0-9.3%.

 At the end of the day, real estate is a profession where your salary isn’t set in stone.
 Set your sights high and you could be one of the best-paid agents in the country.